Disability Services Policies

 equal opportunity to derive all of the benefits of campus life.

-Georgia Perimeter College has devoted much energy to meeting the requirements of Section 504, Federal Rehabilitation Act of 1973 and its amendments, and to the Americans with Disabilities Act of 1990.
-CDS serves as a full-time advocate for students with disabilities, as well as a resource for faculty, staff and administration.
+Georgia State University has devoted much energy to meeting the requirements of Section 504, Federal Rehabilitation Act of 1973 and its amendments, and to the Americans with Disabilities Act of 1990.
+Disability services (DS) serves as a full-time advocate for students with disabilities, as well as a resource for faculty, staff and administration.

 ADA Grievance Procedure

-Students who have a complaint about accommodations provided by Georgia Perimeter College must attempt to resolve conflicts by contacting the Coordinator of Disability Services on the Campus where they have applied for services.
+Students who have a complaint about accommodations provided by Georgia State University must attempt to resolve conflicts by contacting the Coordinator of Disability Services on the Campus where they have applied for services.

-If the results of this process are unsatisfactory to the student, he or she must contact the Director of Disability Services located at the Center for Disability Services at the Clarkston Campus located at 555 North Indian Creek Drive, Clarkston, Georgia, 30021.
+If the results of this process are unsatisfactory to the student, he or she must contact the Associate Director of Disability Services located at Clarkston Campus, 555 North Indian Creek Drive, Clarkston, Georgia, 30021.
 Telephone: 678-891-3385.
 The Director will investigate the complaint and make reasonable efforts to resolve the matter.
 The investigation shall be informal but thorough, affording all persons an opportunity to submit evidence or other relevant information.

-If the complainant is not satisfied with the decision of the Director of Disability Services, he/she can contact the Assistant Vice President of Educational Affairs for Student Services located at the Decatur Campus located at 3251 Panthersville Road, Decatur, GA.
+If the complainant is not satisfied with the decision of the Associate Director of Disability Services, he/she can contact the Director of Disability Services at Student Center East, Suite 205, 55 Gilmer Street, Atlanta, GA 30303, Telephone: 404-413-1560.

-The Assistant Vice President shall provide a written or verbal final response to the student.
+The Director shall provide a written or verbal final response to the student.

 Use of this grievance procedure does not limit a student’s pursuit of other remedies, including the right to pursue a complaint with the U.S. Department of Education, Office of Civil Rights.